Angular Signal Forms Part 1: Getting Started with the Basics

 For our email array, we need to handle dynamic addition and removal of fields:

-objects that we can iterate over using @for()
+The registrationForm.email field is an array we can iterate over using @for().

 <!-- ... -->